spacetimeengineer/mupy/README.md

 # About

 Python manufacturing utility or mupy is a powerful new digital-twin technology implemented as a python pip installable package.
 In it's essence mupy is a platform or a new way to think about design, physical hardware, advanced assemblies, innovative technologies or most generally speaking, systems.
 This package and the tools included empowers users with hardware-class-objects into the python scripting envornment. mupy posesses features such as hardware & system generation, assembly & operational simulation, metadata & resources renderings. mupy empowers the user with resources and speed.
-Without mupy some things could never and will nver be built.
+Get dangerous.

 - quintillions (of quintillions (of quintillions...) of identifiable 3D Print/CNC parts and even more assemblies.
 - programmatic representation ; For hardware & assemblies (of hardware and assemblies) within virtual 3D workspaces.